jcgneto/CV/README.md

 # Academic appointments

-Postdoctoral researcher working on Foodborne pathogens ecology and evolution, University of Nebraska-Lincoln (2018-present)
+Postdoctoral researcher working on Foodborne pathogen genomics, University of Nebraska-Lincoln (2018-present)
 Postdoctoral researcher working on Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)

 # Research areas of interest

-In general, our multi-disciplinary team uses comparative and population-based genomics to study the population of gut microbes, including pathogenic (i.e., foodborne pathogens) and non-pathogenic (i.e., symbionts with probiotic potential), aiming at generating actionable clinical knowledge.
+Our multi-disciplinary team uses comparative and population-based genomics to study the population of gut pathogens including Foodborne microorganisms, aiming at generating actionable clinical knowledge.
+Here are some of our goals:

-1. For the study of pathogenic organisms, our goals are:

-- Identifying the genetic determinants of quantitative traits such as AMR, and other physiological traits that facilitate the spread across the food chain, to improve diagnostics and surveillance.
+- Identifying the genetic determinants of quantitative traits such as AMR, and other physiological traits that facilitate the spread across the food chain, in order to improve mitigation and surveillance.

 - Discover new antimicrobial molecules through systems genomics using crops as the source of novel chemicals.

 - Identifying unique genomic features to inform diagnostics and surveillance of emergent variants.

-2. For the study of non-pathogenic organisms, our objectives are:

-- Identifying unique candidate strains, with specific traits, via the use of population genomics.

 # Publications

 ## Articles in peer-reviewed journals